 Section 43B of the Income Tax Act allows deductions of various expenses for businesses and professionals.
 One can claim these deductions only in the year of actual payment and not when they are liable.

-Ans: In case you make a payment covered u/s 43B in advance, you can claim it in the year that you paid the sum.
+Ans: In case you make a payment covered under section 43B in advance, you can claim it in the year that you paid the sum.
 For inadmissible items of expenditure, you can claim it in any year.
 However, you will have to make the payment for such items in the same year.

 Ans: Previously, deductions were applicable on interest on loans if the assessee restructured the interest into a loan (a concept called Funded Interest Term Loan).
 To prevent this practice, the government amended Section 43B.
 Now, interest converted into a loan is not considered an ‘actual payment’.